MartynOrchard1/D201-Assignment-1/MovieLibrary.Tests/Ui tests/Test Notes.md

 2. Click `Sort by Title`

 **Expected Result:**
-Movies sorted A → Z
+Movies sorted A → Z on the first click.
+On the second click movies sorted Z → A.

 **Actual Result:**
 Sorted correctly